duydo131/hotel/README.md

 docker-compose up
 ```

-Server will run at 0.0.0.0 and listen on port 8000
+Server will run at localhost and listen on port 8000